nashville-software-school/client-side-mastery/book-3-the-neophyte/chapters/JSON_SERVER_API.md

-# API: The Next Level of Peristent Storage
+# API: Make Your Data Stick Around With Peristent Storage

-Up to this point, you've been using local storage to persist data.
-However, local storage is usually used to store very small chinks of data about a user of your website to make their experience better.

-1. User preferences
-1. Items in their shopping cart
-1. Deals the signed up for
-1. Notification settings
+Up to this point, you've created and interacted with data within the context of your application code.
+However, you may have noticed that any changes to that data (updates, deletions, additions) go away when you close the browser or refresh the page.

-In this chapter, you are going to use a tool called `json-server` to store your application's data in JSON format on your file system instead of on the browser.
+In this chapter, you are going to use a tool called `json-server` to store your application's data in JSON format on your file system instead.
+This will allow the data to persist from browser session to browser session.

 Visit the Github [repo for json-server](https://github.com/typicode/json-server) if you want to learn more details.